jamesls/flask-shelve/docs/index.rst

 * In order to write to the db, all read locks must be released, and there can't be anyone else writing to the db.

-In practice, this means that any thread or process has a view function that has called ``shelve.get_db`` with a mode of 'c', 'n', or 'w' will block until all views that have the db currently opened return.
+In practice, this means that any thread or process which has a view function that has called ``shelve.get_db`` with a mode of 'c', 'n', or 'w' will block until all views that have the db currently opened return.
 Note that this is across **all threads and processes for any given shelve file.**